CP: What does this project mean to you personally but also culturally?

 It can also make you less confrontational because you can get away with never really having to stand up for yourself.
 I myself don’t make strong personal judgements and if i do i feel quite embarrassed about it, but something I’ve learned to like about myself is an ability to see both sides of an argument.
 I like it as a thought experiment to mentally argue the opposite of what you believe.
 This comes in handy in design to empathise better in research contexts and receive critique more thoughtfully.

-Question co-opted from Cadear Pasori interview with Telfar Clemens and Babak Radboy on The Fader.
+Question taken from Cadear Pasori interview with Telfar Clemens and Babak Radboy on The Fader.